Lauan Impacted in Commerce's Initial Finding In Indonesian Plywood Countervailing Duty Investigation

-Commerce preliminarily determined that countervailable subsidies are being provided to producers and exporters of hardwood and decorative plywood from Indonesia, meaning that the foreign product is being unfairly subsidized.
-The resulting countervailing duty rates vary depending on company.
-The rates per company are as follows:
+The Commerce Department preliminarily determined that countervailable subsidies are being provided to producers and exporters of hardwood and decorative plywood from Indonesia, meaning that the foreign product is being unfairly subsidized.
+The resulting countervailing duty rate for lauan providing companies is 43.18% required to be paid starting January 22nd.

-Commerce did not make a preliminary determination concerning the scope (product coverage) of the investigation, which is when we will learn whether they intend to exclude Indonesian lauan from the scope of this investigation.
-They will issue a preliminary scope determination “on or before” the preliminary antidumping determination, which is currently expected on February 24, 2026.
+Commerce did not make a preliminary determination concerning the scope (product coverage) of the investigation.
+The Department will issue a preliminary scope determination "on or before" the preliminary antidumping determination, which is currently expected on February 24, 2026, though that date is subject to change.
+That preliminary scope determination is when we will learn whether the Department intends to exclude Indonesian lauan from the scope of this investigation.

-Following this preliminary determination, Commerce will now notify the U.S. International Trade Commission (ITC) of its determination.
-The International Trade Commission will determine before the later of 120 days after the date of the preliminary determination or 45 days after the final determination whether imports of plywood from Indonesia are materially injuring, or threaten material injury to, the U.S. Industry.
+Commerce will now notify the U.S. International Trade Commission (ITC) of this preliminary determination.
+The ITC will determine before the later of 120 days after the date of this Commerce Department preliminary determination (December 29, 2026) or 45 days after the Commerce Department’s final AD/CVD determinations whether imports of plywood from Indonesia are materially injuring, or threaten material injury to, the U.S. Industry.
+The due date will be “the later of” these two possibilities and must come after Commerce’s final determinations.

-The RV Industry Association team is working with outside counsel to get additional clarity on future deadlines.
-Please reach out to Samantha Rocci, Director of Federal Affairs (srocci@rvia.org) with any questions.
+The RV Industry Association team is working with outside counsel to get additional clarity on future deadlines and continues to work to ensure fair treatment of lauan.
+Please contact Director of Federal Affairs Samantha Rocci at srocci@rvia.org with any questions.

 Please Sign in to View